Samyzx/Sweetpred/README.md

 # SweetpredDB

-It consists of extensive dataset of 671 sweet molecules with their experimental sweetness values.
+It consists of an extensive dataset of 591 sweet molecules with their experimental sweetness values.

-By Dr. Mansi